 If you’ve ever been on a cruise, you know that almost every staff member you encounter can be described in one word: fun.
 Every single cruise company wants to offer its guests the most accommodating and enjoyable experience possible, which means they need social, outgoing individuals who can get a party started at the snap of their fingers.

 If you’re more of an introvert, one of the behind-the-scenes jobs in the kitchen or deck maintenance crew might be a better fit.
-But if you’re a social butterfly who would love to get paid to encourage fun and frolicking, you’d be a great fit for any of the guest-facing positions on a cruise liner.
+But if you’re a social butterfly who would love to get paid to encourage fun and frolicking, you’d be a great fit for any of the guests-facing position on a cruise liner.

 Caveats: You will definitely need a passport for this job.
 On top of that, you will likely have to relocate to a coastal city at or near the company’s departure ports.
 Most cruise employees work a few weeks on and a couple weeks off, so you’ll need a place to live in your off time that isn’t too far from work.
 While your on-the-job accommodations will be free, you’ll need to find at least a small place to call home in your off weeks.